 Analyze Your Ball Flight and Misses

-A strong disclaimer: A grip change is a tweak, not an surgery.
-It will not fix a a severe over-the-top slice.
-That is a a swing path issue that needs to be an addressed with instruction.
-However, if your miss is more subtle and related to the an timing of when the clubface squares up, a grip adjustment can absolutely help.
+A strong disclaimer: A grip change is a tweak, not a surgery.
+It will not fix a severe over-the-top slice.
+That is a swing path issue that needs to be addressed with instruction.
+However, if your miss is more subtle and related to the timing of when the clubface squares up, a grip adjustment can absolutely help.

 Comfort and Confidence Are King